alexmattson/RailsLite/README.md

 First thing to go over is the name change to ``my_attr_accessor``, although functionally the same as a standard rails ``attr_accessor``.

 Next is the way that params must be past in.
-You must pass params in as a hash as indicated in our intialization function.
+You must pass params in as a hash as indicated in our initialization function.
 This also means setting instance variables in the following way ``@sample = params["sample"]``

 Finally, validations can be written in the ``valid?`` method.
-Any custom errors that you wish to raise within can be pushed into your errors array allowing you to call ``Model.errors`` to propigate flash.
+Any custom errors that you wish to raise within can be pushed into your errors array allowing you to call ``Model.errors`` to propagate flash.
 Here is a sample presence validation method:

 ```ruby
 def valid?